 Autism spectrum disorder (ASD) is a neurodevelopmental disorder that affects 1 in 68 Canadian children and youth.

-Autism comes with social, communicative, and behavioral difficulties which can be challenging and frustrating for people with ASD and for their parents and caregivers.
+Autism comes with social, communicative and behavioral difficulties which can be challenging for both the sufferers as well as their family members.

-Although some children reach certain developmental milestones “on time”, parents usually notice “unusual behavior” in early childhood, between the age of two and three.
+Although some children reach certain developmental milestones “on time”, parents usually notice “unusual behavior” in early childhood (around 2 years of age).

-The exact cause of autism is still unknown, but it is believed that both environmental and genetic factors may contribute to developing this disorder.
+The exact cause of autism is still unknown, but it is believed that both environmental and genetic factors may play a role.

 - Delay in learning to speak, difficulties in language comprehension